nuxeo/doc.nuxeo.com-content/src/admindoc/setup/database/configuring-postgresql.md

 ### Index vs Table Scan

 The `random_page_cost` parameter influences this query planner's choice.
-The value to use depends on your disk IO, here are some advices :
+The value to use depends on your disk IO, here are some advices:

 ```
 # random_page_cost = 4 # Slow disk AWS EBS